What Is Long-Tail Keywords? SEO Glossary

 Why Long-Tail Keywords Matter for SEO

 Long-tail keywords matter because they collectively account for the majority of all search traffic.
 While each individual long-tail keyword has modest search volume, the combined volume of all long-tail queries far exceeds the volume of popular short-tail terms.
-Studies have shown that approximately 70% of all search queries are long-tail in nature.
+Ahrefs found that keywords with fewer than 10 searches per month make up almost 93% of its U.S. keyword database, which is roughly 2.3 billion of the low-volume queries that form the long tail.
+The pattern is reinforced by Google's own long-standing figure that 15% of the searches it sees every day are entirely new and have never been searched before, which guarantees a constant supply of fresh, specific, long-tail phrases.

 The primary advantage of long-tail keywords is lower competition.
 Because fewer websites specifically target these phrases, ranking for them is significantly easier than competing for high-volume head terms.
 This makes long-tail keywords particularly valuable for new websites, small businesses, and sites in competitive niches that cannot yet compete for broad terms.